 - A. Discipline procedures for students with disabilities must be in accordance with IDEA regulations.
 Among the special rules that apply are the following: - If a student with a disability attending a charter school is suspended or removed for more than 10 school days in a year, the School must notify the CSE (Committee on Special Education).
 The CSE must conduct a functional behavioral assessment and develop or review a behavior intervention plan. - If a student with a disability is suspended or removed in excess of 10 school days in a school year, this constitutes a disciplinary change in placement.
 The CSE must be notified so a Manifestation Determination Review can be conducted.
-(See below for details.) - The School may contact the CSE to request an expedited due process hearing before an Impartial Hearing Officer to request that a student with a disability be moved to an interim alternative education setting for up to 45 days in cases where maintaining the student in the school is substantially likely to result in injuring the student or others.
-A student can also be moved to an alternative educational setting if he or she brings a gun to school or possesses or uses illegal drugs at school.
+(See below for details.)

+• The School may contact the CSE to request an expedited due process hearing before an Impartial Hearing Officer.